 Please submit applications via SFMatch at www.smatch.org.
 This will provide information about application deadline and interview days.
-All applications are reviewed by the Program Director.
-Invitations to interview will be sent via e-mail from the program coordinator.
-Due to ACGME policies, only applicants from residency programs accredited by the ACGME can be considered for the accredited fellow position.
-Local GME requirements also require J1 Visa and ability to be considered for an Arkansas State License, which includes the successful completion of any step of the USMLE or COMLEX.
+All applications are reviewed by the Program Directors.
+Invitations to interview will be sent via e-mail from the Program Coordinator.
+Due to ACGME policies, only applicants from residency programs accredited by the ACGME (including ACGME-I) can be considered for the accredited fellow position.
+Local GME requirements also require J1 Visa and ability to be considered for an Arkansas State License, which includes the successful completion of any step of the USMLE or COMLEX exams.

 Fellowship Director: Larry Hartzell, M.D., FAAP